bensha6757/Malicious_File_indexer/README.md

 # Malicious_File_indexer

 Malicious_File_indexer project is the brain behind the next-get ransomware.
-Instead of encrypting everything on the hard drive, you will only encrypt business-valuable files (it is up to the malicious actor to decide).
-To do so, you need a way to efficiently target import files.
+Instead of encrypting everything on the hard drive, we will only encrypt business-valuable files (it is up to the malicious actor to decide).
+To do so, we need a way to efficiently target import files.
 For some organizations valuable files will be word documents (.docx), for some hi-res pictures (.png) and for others their code base (.cs, .cpp, .java, …).

 # Files Description: